xython-monitoring/xython/README.md

 Start the celery workers with:
 > python3 -m celery -A xython worker --loglevel=INFO

-## webserver
+## docker
-Cmake should install some web directory but some manual hack could be still needed I plan to fix that soon.
+An example of mini install via docker could be found in the docker directory.

 ## xython client
 xython has a xymon compatible client done in pure shell script.